University of Sussex: International students and opportunities

-In 2016–2017, there were 17,319 students at Sussex, with under 12,000 undergraduates and over 5,000 postgraduates.
-In total, there are around 5,000 students from outside the EU, the majority of whom are postgraduates.
-It also has many students from mainland Europe.
+In 2023-247, there were 17,765 students at Sussex, with just under 14,000 undergraduates and 4,000 postgraduates.
+In total, there are around 5,500 students from outside the UK, the majority of whom are postgraduates.
 One in five of its undergraduates study abroad at some point of their education: the majority of its undergraduate courses offer a study abroad year and/or placement.

 Sussex students may also spend a year abroad as part of their degree, in a variety of European institutions through the Erasmus+ programme, as well as North America, Asia, Central and South America, Australia and North Africa.

-The university runs the First-Generation Scholars scheme, an award-winning initiative, to support students from lower-economic backgrounds as well as students who are the first to pursue higher education in their families.
-In 2017, Britain's Labour Party leader Jeremy Corbyn met some First-Generation Scholar students during his visit to the university.

-In the OFFA last ranking (2016) Sussex ranked as second in the South east (after Oxford) and sixth in the UK in expenditure on widening participation.

-Support at Sussex includes a work-study programme to help students earn money, funded work placements and three years’ aftercare for graduates to help them find a suitable career.
-The Sussex Plus programme documents and credits students' extracurricular skills.

 English Language courses for speakers of other languages are provided by the Language Institute.
 "English in the Vacation" gives intensive practice in spoken and written English.
 An International Foundation Year offered by the ISC (Sussex University International Study Centre) offers direct routes to Sussex degrees.

 The Sussex International Summer School runs for four and eight weeks starting in July, providing intensive courses.
 It is predominantly attended by foreign students.
 The ISS trips office provides excursions to prominent cities, theatres, and activities.
 Sussex is also home to the Fulbright Sussex Summer institute, a four-week academic program on British culture designed for American Students.

 The International Study Centre, run by Study Group International at Sussex offers international Foundation courses, pre-masters and an International Year 1 scheme to prepare students for their degrees.
 The centre also offers a "Pre-masters" degree for international students.

 The Sussex Student Union also runs a series of events in support of international students at Sussex.
 The union has a Boycott, Divestment and Sanctions policy in all its shops, bars and cafes.

 Housing

 Overall, there are nine on-campus university managed accommodations, one off-campus university managed block of flats, one off-campus university managed study lodge and a number of university houses within Brighton and Hove.
-In 2016, there were over 5000 students living in university accommodation, including all first year students (who are guaranteed accommodation).
+Around 5000 undergraduate and postgraduate students live in University-managed accommodation, but many live in private accommodation or with family members.